IT0124 – Risk Assessment

 The University has chosen to adopt the policy principles established in the National Institute of Standards (NIST) 800 series of publications, and this policy is based on those guidelines.

 The Chancellor or equivalent at each Campus must designate an individual or functional position responsible for information security at their Campus (Position of Authority and/or Campus Authority).
-The individual or position should be at a high enough organizational level to allow him/her/it to speak with authority on and for the Campus.
+The Position of Authority should be at a high enough organizational level to allow him/her to speak with authority on and for the Campus.

-Each Campus must develop or adopt and adhere to a program which demonstrates compliance with this policy and related standards.
+Each Campus must develop or adopt and adhere to a program that demonstrates compliance with this policy and related standards.
 This program is the responsibility of the Position of Authority.